 This post is sponsored by Kreg Tools.

 The timing couldn’t have been better because we were invited back by Kreg Tools to create another furniture build for their website BuildSomething.com.
 When I started thinking up design ideas I really wanted something that had clean lines, a second shelf for magazine and book storage and a medium brown stained top.
-After a little planning and sketching here’s what J and I came up with.
+After a little planning and sketching and with our Kreg Jig in hand here’s what J and I came up with.

 It’s a 3×3′ square table, which fits our sectional perfectly!
 We added angled supports for a little interest and I can’t believe how much I love it!
 It crisp and bright but still has warmth with the stained wood top.
 I wanted to make sure it didn’t have an overwhelming farmhouse or rustic look, so I did not distress the bottom half.
 The paint color I chose was Decorators White by Benjamin Moore.
 It’s one of my go-to white paint colors.
 The top is stained first with Sun-bleached by Varathane and then topped with a dark antiquing wax.